 In 2020, Bourbour founded Rahmat-e Vase’eh Bonyad along with Mahmoud Lolachian, who is related to the supreme leader.
 Lolachian is the father-in-law of Khamenei’s youngest son, Meysam Khamenei.
 Rahmat-e Vase’eh Bonyad is a charity devoted to the impoverished.

-Bourbour is the current chairman of the board of Khayerin Omid Keshavar, which describes itself as a “non-political, not-for-profit, non-governmental, and volunteer” institution that “facilitates charitable projects and regulates charitable affairs across the country.”
+Bourbour is the current chairman of the board of Khayerin Omid Keshvar, which describes itself as a “non-political, not-for-profit, non-governmental, and volunteer” institution that “facilitates charitable projects and regulates charitable affairs across the country.”

 Bourbour is also one of the founding members of the Society of Charities Donating to Women’s Seminaries.
 This conservative institution’s articles of association state that it was founded to “institutionalize balanced, durable, and religious families based on Islamic teachings,” to “help the independence of seminaries through popular participation and donations,” and to “help women grow to protect family values.”
 Despite its focus on women’s issues, there is only one woman, Khadijeh Neyzari, among its nine board members.
-Neyzari is also on the board of Khayerin Omid Keshavar.
+Neyzari is also on the board of Khayerin Omid Keshvar.

 Bourbour was also one of the founding members of the National Council of Charities (NCC), an umbrella NGO comprising eight family-owned foundations.
 Other NCC founding members include former justice and interior minister Mostafa Pourmohammadi, former education minister Hossein Mozaffar, and longtime politician Abbas Sheybani.
 Bourbour formerly chaired the board of the National Association of Charities Constructing Homes.
 This charity, where he remains a board member, collects donations to “build cheap homes.”